2. Uploading and Downloading

 is_model_run | boolean | - | True if this is machine annotations, False if this is human annotations |

-destination_project_id (optional) | string | None | If this is given then annotations are copied to the given studio project - this can be used for attaching auto annotations to studio projects |
+destination_project_id (optional) | string | None | Only applicable when "is_model_run" is True.
+If this is given then annotations are attached to the given studio project - this can be used for attaching auto annotations to studio projects |

 Example usage